The free dividend tracker to help you grow your wealth. Link your brokerage accounts and MerryDiv automatically syncs your holdings and dividends.

 Years of Dividend History: 38

 The Charles Schwab Corporation dividend reflects a business built on brokerage, wealth management, and banking services for both individual investors and independent advisors.
-SCHW currently pays $1.18 per share annually, with dividends distributed quarterly and the next ex-dividend date set for May 8, 2026.
-The current yield stands at 1.22%.
-With a beta of 0.773, SCHW stock carries below-market volatility, which suits growth-and-income investors more than pure income seekers chasing yield.
+SCHW currently pays $1.23 per share annually, distributed quarterly, with the next ex-dividend date on August 14, 2026.
+The current yield stands at 1.11%.
+With a beta of 0.75, SCHW stock carries below-average market volatility, which suits growth-and-income investors who can accept a low current yield in exchange for a faster-growing payout.

-The Charles Schwab Corporation pays out 25.1% of earnings as dividends, a payout ratio classified as conservative (below 40%).
-That low retention of earnings as dividends means the company keeps the vast majority of profits available for operations across its Investor Services and Advisor Services divisions.
-The Charles Schwab Corporation dividend safety benefits from this wide earnings cushion, though the company operates in financial services, a sector where earnings can be sensitive to interest rate shifts and market activity levels.
+The Charles Schwab Corporation pays out 23.8% of earnings as dividends, a payout ratio classified as conservative (below 40%).
+That leaves substantial earnings retained within the business, which spans brokerage accounts, banking products, and custodial services across both retail and advisor-facing segments.
+The Charles Schwab Corporation dividend safety benefits from this wide earnings cushion, though the company operates in financial services, a sector where revenue can be sensitive to interest rate shifts and market activity levels.

 | Period | CAGR | From | To |